 Note: Appliances should not be placed in rollout containers.
 Batteries and light bulbs are considered household hazardous waste and need to be taken to one of Mecklenburg County's Full-Service Recycling Centers.

 Recycling that does not meet the above criteria will be tagged as non-compliant.
-For more information call Advanced Disposal at 704-596-9428.
+Please call Waste Connections at 704-596-9428 for more information.

 Residents can also drop off recyclables at the North Mecklenburg Recycling Center and Yard Waste located at 12300 N. Statesville Road.
 Contact the Center for more information at (704) 947-8761.